isaac-mason/arancini/packages/arancini-react/README.md

 }
 ```

-If arancini needs to be integrated into an existing game loop, instead of calling `step`, you can decide when to update parts of the world.
+If arancini needs to be integrated into an existing game loop, instead of calling `update`, you can decide when to update particular systems.

 ```tsx
 const world = new World()